Insolvency Laws and Securitisation

 The basic transaction structure for a business asset securitisation is as follows:

-The laws and regulations that have a material effect on the transaction structure of business asset securitisations include the Security Law of the People’s Republic of China, the Securities Investment Fund Law of the People’s Republic of China, the Administrative Provisions on Asset Securitisation Business of Securities Companies and Subsidiaries of Fund Management Companies (Announcement of CSRC No 49), the Measures for the Administration of the Record Filing of Asset-Backed Special Schemes and the accompanying rules published by the AMAC (Letter of the AMAC No 459).
+The laws and regulations that have a material effect on the transaction structure of business asset securitisations include the Civil Code, the Security Law of the People’s Republic of China, the Securities Investment Fund Law of the People’s Republic of China, and the Administrative Provisions on Asset Securitisation by the CSRC.

 There are two transaction structures for ABNs: trust-type ABNs and pledge-type ABNs.
 Since the latter structure is rarely used today, only the first transaction structure is introduced below:

-The laws and regulations that have a material effect on the transaction structures of ABNs include the Trust Law of the People’s Republic of China, the Measures for Administration of Debt Financing Instruments Issued by Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1), and Guidelines for Asset-Backed Notes by Non-Financial Enterprises and the Registration Documents and Forms for the Public Offerings of Asset-Backed Notes by Non-Financial Enterprises published by NAFMII.
+The laws and regulations that have a material effect on the transaction structures of ABNs include the Civil Code, the Trust Law, the Measures for Administration of Debt Financing Instruments Issued by Non-Financial Enterprises in the Interbank Bond Market (Order of PBOC No 1), and Guidelines for Asset-Backed Notes by Non-Financial Enterprises

 20 Jin He East Avenue